Kokia (singer): Personal life

 Kokia has done humanitarian work for various causes.
 At high school, she was a member of the volunteer committee, and strived to help the disabled, elderly and AIDS victims.
 She has performed at a concert for drug abuse, supported the Japanese Social Welfare Organisation (社会福祉法人), and released a special charity single for the victims of the 2007 Niigata earthquake.
 Kokia also feels great sympathy for the September 11 attacks.
 She gave out 10,000 copies of a special EP, Music Gift, on the streets of New York City in memory of the attacks.
 Many of Kokia's songs are messages about humanitarian/environmental causes, or about ways for people to live their lives better.
 Kokia primarily makes songs about love and peace.

 Kokia is an avid dog lover.
 Throughout most of the 2000s, she owned four dogs: Donna, Muta, Nero and Titti.
 However, Donna died in February 2010.
-She has made references to dogs in several of her songs, such as "Shiroi Inu to Odoru Yoru" (白い犬と踊る夜, Night Dancing with a White Dog), and in "Say Hi!!," where the lyrics speak of "driving to the beach to play with our Donna."
+She has made references to dogs in several of her songs, such as "Shiroi Inu to Odoru Yoru" (白い犬と踊る夜), and in "Say Hi!!", where the lyrics speak of "driving to the beach to play with our Donna."
 Many of her blog posts are centred around her dogs, with a special category dedicated to these posts.